 Finding: Complies as Proposed.
-This proposal does not change neighborhood development patterns.
-The result of the proposed change will be a relatively small increase in congestion at the Highway 213 intersections, which is balanced against the alternative of increasing fees and taxes to afford the costly infrastructure projects.
+This proposal does not change Oregon City's neighborhood development patterns.
+The result of the proposed change will be a relatively small increase in congestion at the Highway 213/Beavercreek Road intersection (general a maximum v/c of 0.99 for the first two hours, to a v/c of 1.0 for the first three hours with a suite of capacity and safety improvements), which is balanced against the alternative of increasing fees and taxes to afford the costly infrastructure projects.
 The City does not find it to be equitable to increase fees or taxes in order to pay for improvements to one intersection, when the alternative standards can be implemented with relatively little additional congestion.